-We have audited and expressed an unqualified opinion on the parent company only financial statements of Episil-Precision Inc. as at and for the years ended December 31, 2023 and 2022.
+We have audited and expressed an unmodified opinion on the parent company only financial statements of Episil-Precision Inc. as at and for the years ended December 31, 2024 and 2023.

 Responsibilities of management and those charged with governance for the consolidated financial statements